Pavlovsk, Saint Petersburg: Politics

+The head of the municipality of the city of Pavlovsk is Valery Viktorovich Zibarev.

+The head of the local administration of the city of Pavlovsk is Mikhail Yuryevich Syzrantsev.

 Coat of arms

 The first coat of arms of Pavlovsk was approved by Alexander I in 1801.
 It features a black double-headed eagle with a white Maltese cross on its chest and the Order of St. Andrew hanging on a chain under it.
 On top of the cross there is a red shield with a monogram combining Russian italic letters П and М standing for Emperor Paul and Empress Maria.
 The eagle has gilded beaks and paws.
 It holds a ceremonial mace and globus cruciger in the paws; it is crowned with two golden crowns with two more crowns near its heads.
 The whole composition is placed on a golden shield.
 There was a proposal of an alternative coat during the Soviet times, but it was not approved.
 The updated coat of arms was adopted on 19 September 2007.
 It has the same composition but with slightly simplified shapes and colors.
 The modern flag of Pavlovsk was adopted on the same day.
 It contains the coat image on a yellow rectangle with the length to width ratio of 3:2.